samuelolteanu/Local-Cloud-Bridge-for-Anenji-Easun-MPP-Solar-Inverters/README.md

         # State Check
         command_state: 'echo "JSON" | nc -w 3 192.168.0.105 9999 | jq ".grid_charge_setting"'

-        # CRITICAL MISSING LINE:
-        # Tells HA: "If the number is 2, the switch is ON.
-Anything else is OFF."
         value_template: "{{ value == '2' }}"

         icon: mdi:flash